Zephyr

 Stack Monitor

 • CONFIG_PERCEPIO_TRC_CFG_ENABLE_STACK_MONITOR: If enabled, the recorder periodically reports the unused stack space of all active tasks.
 The stack monitoring runs in the Tracealyzer Control task, TzCtrl.
-This task is always created by the recorder when in streaming mode.
-In snapshot mode, the TzCtrl task is only used for stack monitoring and is not created unless this is enabled.

 • CONFIG_PERCEPIO_TRC_CFG_STACK_MONITOR_MAX_TASKS: Specifies This controls how many tasks can be monitored by the stack monitor.
 If this is too small, some tasks will be excluded and a warning is shown.